Consolação (district of São Paulo)

 Consolação ([kõsolaˈsɐ̃w]) is a district in the Central Zone of the city of São Paulo, Brazil.
 It belongs to the subprefecture of Sé.
 The district is largely residential, and contains many large apartment buildings and condominiums.
 It is also known for its prominent cultural institutions.
 The region has been populated since the 16th century, and is known for its buildings in the style of São Paulo Modern Architecture.

 History

 Originally, the region of the city which comprises today's Consolação was inhabited by the Jesuits and was called Sesmaria do Pacaembu.
-It remained thus until the beginning of the 20th century, when it was converted into a residential neighbourhood for São Paolo's upper class.
+It remained thus until the beginning of the 20th century, when it was converted into a residential neighbourhood for São Paulo's upper class.
 It was attractive due to its high elevation, wide open streets and an array of woody plants.
 Also, being far from the Luz train station and out of the old city center, it was much quieter and cleaner, giving it the name Higienópolis, 'City of Hygiene', also the name of an avenue in the district.